elviin/me/README.md

-# me
+# ME
-A new currency that helps to understand our value.
+A new currency that helps us to understand our value.